kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 1. the name of the cosi-node-adapter.
 1. information needed by the cosi-node-adapter to verify that the bucket has been provisioned.

+The contents of the secret generated by the provisioner is expected to have the following fields in the provider specific format:

+- Endpoint for the bucket.
+The Endpoint should encode the URL for the provider
+- Access Key: Only set when serviceAccount is empty
+- Secret Key: Only set when serviceAccount is empty

 ### Topology

 ![Architecture Diagram](images/arch.png)